 Choosing a Successor

 Most business owners choose to pass their share of a company down to children or business partners and associates they trust to take over.
 Regardless of who you transfer the company to, make the decision as soon as possible.
 One quality of being a good business owner is having all your legal affairs in order.
 When you choose a successor, take into consideration the age of the person you select, his or her strengths and weaknesses, and his or her desire to take over.
 Although there can be negative emotions within families when specific children aren’t chosen, your main priority is to pick the person best suited for the job.

 Even if you’ve done research and have business succession planning expertise, hiring an agency to complete the process is beneficial.
 The representatives will help with legalities before you choose a power of attorney and write out your wishes, which can prevent you from compromising your monetary compensation or transfer wishes.
 Once the business succession plan is implemented, you can rest easy and start planning your retirement.

 In addition to succession planning, one of the smartest steps you can take as a business owner is to purchase business insurance.
 If you need reliable, affordable insurance for your business, turn to the professionals at Altra Insurance Services.
-Our service is second to none, and we provide a wide variety of insurance products, including homeowners, renters, and auto insurance.
-San Diego business owners should give us a call at 619-474-6666 for a free quote.
+Our service is second to none, and we provide a wide variety of insurance products, including homeowners and renters, auto insurance Chula Vista.
+Local business owners should give us a call at 619-474-6666 for a free quote.